iOT Enabled AI Waste Management Software Development for Smart Cities

 20%–35%

-Development of machine learning models for waste classification and sorting based on data analysis.
+Development of machine learning models for waste classification and sorting.

 3. Backend Infrastructure